FOOD (New York City restaurant): Legacy

 FOOD was said to inspire others who create food art, or work in the field of relational art."
 Many famous artists and performers, such as Donald Judd, Robert Rauschenberg and John Cage created meals at FOOD.
 The cooking and the meals themselves were a kind of a performance art, especially the soup.
 Gooden felt that soup could be used as a sort of "painting" for the table.
 Matta-Clark developed a meal that he based on bones called Matta-Bones which cost $4.
 After the meal, the bones were used to create necklaces for the diner to wear.
 Matta-Bones once served over 100 people and after they ate, Richard Peck scrubbed the bones clean in the kitchen after which Hisachika Takahashi, an assistant to Rauschenberg and a jeweler, drilled holes in the bones so that they could be strung onto rope.
 Another unusual meal was made of living brine shrimp swimming in egg whites called Alive.
 Perhaps the most unusual dinner was never realized: Mark di Suvero wished to serve meals through the windows of the restaurant using a crane and directing diners to eat with tools such as screwdrivers and hammers.

 FOOD was noted for using fresh and seasonal foods, which was a "vaguely countercultural" idea for the time.
 FOOD was one of the first New York restaurants to serve sushi which had been suggested by Takahashi.
 Another unusual feature of FOOD was that it was one of the first places to serve vegetarian meals.
 FOOD also "championed" the use of the open kitchen which is seen in many modern restaurants.

 Other famous artists who were frequently seen at FOOD included the members of Mabou Mines, the Philip Glass group and dancers of Grand Union.
+Filmmaker artist musician Vincent Gallo stated FOOD was the first place in New York City he ate at.